Proprietary estoppel: History

 These elements were, however, refined by future case law over the later 20th century and in the early 21st century.
-Indeed, the High Court in Waltons Stores (Interstate) Ltd v Maher recognised that both the principles of proprietary and promissory estoppel encompass the broader principle of equitable estoppel.
+Indeed, the High Court of Australia in Waltons Stores (Interstate) Ltd v Maher recognised that both the principles of proprietary and promissory estoppel encompass the broader principle of equitable estoppel.

 Acquisition of rights

 Proprietary estoppel is one of four principal mechanisms to acquire rights over property, seen particularly in the case of land (the others being a contract, an implied trust, and adverse possession).

 Unlike a contract or gift, which depend on consent, or resulting and constructive trusts that depend primarily on the fact of contribution, a proprietary estoppel arises when a person has been given a clear assurance, it was reasonable of them to rely on the assurance, and they have acted to their detriment.
 This threefold pattern of proprietary estoppel (clear assurance, reasonable reliance and substantial detriment) makes it consistent with its partner in the law of obligations, "promissory estoppel".

 Although English law has not yet recognised promissory estoppel as giving rise to a cause of action (as has been done under the American Restatement (Second) of Contracts §90 and by the Australian High Court in Waltons Stores (Interstate) Ltd v Maher), in Cobbe v Yeoman's Row Management Ltd Lord Scott remarked that proprietary estoppel should be seen as a sub-species of promissory estoppel.
 In all cases it allows people who act on others' assurances about legal rights, even without them attaining express agreement.
 For example, in Crabb v Arun District Council a farmer acquired the right to a path over the council's land, because they had assured him that if he sold off one portion an access point would remain.
 In all cases, the minimum pattern of an assurance, reliance and some form of detriment is present.

 The High Court also recently confirmed that the onus of proof in relation to detrimental reliance cannot be shifted to the estopped party.